 The senior players have go on pre-season tours almost every year and recent venues have included Monaco & Italy, China, Spain, USA & Canada and Japan.
 Visiting teams from all over the world also come to Eton to play against our teams, and recent visitors have included teams from Australia, Japan, USA, the Channel Islands and Holland.

 Many players, coaches and managers from the professional game have also visited Eton, either to speak at society meetings, or to coach on the famous playing fields.
 Visitors over the years have included John Barnes, Gianfranco Zola, Frank Leboeuf, Ron Atkinson, Vinnie Jones, Sven-Goran Eriksson, Sir Bobby Robson and John Madejski.
-Presently our coaching links are with Reading FC and Coerver Coaching.
-This association is now four years old and is proving to be a real success for our school teams.

 Alongside school football teams, large numbers of boys compete in Senior and Junior House League matches, usually twice a week.
 Towards the end of the Michaelmas Half, the Senior and Junior knockout competitions form the climax of the internal season.
 Boys not making their House League side can also play competitively in the North American (senior) or Patagonian (junior) Leagues.
 So there are plenty of opportunities for boys of all ages and abilities to enjoy football, either competitively or just for fun.

-Click here for directions to other schools for away fixtures
+Directions to other schools for away fixtures